North Carolina Central University: No Ordinary, Common Barnyard Fowl

 Discover more of Durham’s unique character, just off the beaten path.

-There’s no denying the robust vibrancy of Durham’s downtown area — its scintillating skyline, hidden wine gardens, and public art displays are hard to resist upon arrival.
-But just minutes away are gems that are home to the heart of Durham’s historic, cultural, and communal foundation.
+There’s no denying the robust vibrancy of Durham’s downtown area — its bustling community gatherings, hidden wine gardens and public art displays are hard to resist upon arrival.
+But just minutes away are gems that are home to the heart of Durham’s historic, cultural and communal foundation.

 The Hayti, West End, and East Durham districts contain endless riches just beyond a passing glance; here, you’ll be the steward of your own adventures.
-These are the neighborhoods where locals have invested in a different kind of beauty — one that is born from grit, perseverance, and a deep commitment to maintaining the fabric of a city that has and continues to evolve and expand.
-You won’t find skyscrapers on these city blocks, but the personality and abundant welcome of the people you’ll encounter soar to immeasurable heights.
+These are the neighborhoods where locals have invested in a different kind of beauty since Durham's earliest days — one that is born from grit, perseverance and a deep commitment to maintaining the fabric of a city that has and continues to evolve and expand.
+You won’t find skyscrapers on these city blocks, but the abundant welcome of the people you’ll encounter soar to immeasurable heights.

-In some ways, these neighborhoods have preserved the essence of what originally drew Durham’s entrepreneurs, artists, and community leaders to build lives here, and it is the preservation of these districts that continue to attract the best and brightest minds in the Bull City.
+In some ways, these neighborhoods have preserved the essence of what originally drew Durham’s entrepreneurs, artists and community leaders to build lives here, and it is the preservation of and commitment to these districts that continue to attract the best and brightest minds in the Bull City.
 Discover more of Durham’s unique character, just off the beaten path.

 True to its origin story, Hayti continues to be resilient.
 The Hayti Heritage Center stands to preserve and advance the heritage and culture of historic Hayti and the African American experience with events, programs, and festivals.
-North Carolina Central University is nearby and consistently ranks as a top Historically Black College or University with programs at the baccalaureate, master's, professional and doctoral levels.
+North Carolina Central University is just down Fayetteville Street and consistently ranks as a top Historically Black College or University with programs at the baccalaureate, master's, professional and doctoral levels.

 In Hayti, you’ll find a cultural event epicenter, one that is undoubtedly anchored by the Hayti Heritage Center.
-Outside of the regular Third Friday events, open mics, history tours, and art exhibits, there is the Hayti Heritage Film Festival every February — Durham’s celebration of African American heritage.
-This annual festival showcases diverse works by and about people of African descent, including both short and feature-length films from an international cast of directors and classic feature films.
-Most years, Juneteeth will bring about additional entertainment, artists, vendors, exhibitors, and multifaceted cuisine to this district.
-The fall also offers the Blues and Roots Celebration; a two-day festival that honors the legacy of African American contributions to the blues and roots music genre.
-In previous years, the B.B.
-King Blues Band featuring Tito Jackson took the stage!
+Outside of the regular poetry slams, open mics, history tours and art exhibits, there is the Hayti Heritage Film Festival each year in late winter — Durham’s celebration of African American heritage.
+This annual festival showcases diverse works by and about people of African descent, including both short and feature-length films from an international cast of directors and feature films.

 Accessibility.
 Equity.
 Unity.
 This district in particular is unapologetic in its striving to create equal opportunity for all.